BenWalleshauser/Predicting-SST-w-.-Coupled-RCs/README.md

 contains sea surface temperature data in degrees Kelvin on a global 0.25° grid from 2002 to 2021 in one day increments.
 This version is based on nighttime
 GHRSST L2P skin and sub skin SST observations from several instruments, and is publicly available online via PODAAC [1].
 The data was downloaded with the use of OPENDAP on 10/10/2021.
 The years 2003 to 2020 of the dataset were selected to form the training and validation dataset.
 The data is given in an equirectangular format, which is used throughout the modelling process for simplification purposes even though this implicitly leads to a more refined mesh near the pole.

 The dataset was downloaded and then processed such that the grid-size was now 1.50°x1.50°.
-The files used to download and discretize the data are found above in the `DataProcessing` folder, though these are only important if one wishes to re-process the data to their liking.
+The files used to download and discretize the data are found above in the `DataProcessing` folder, though these are only important if one wishes to re-process the data to their own liking.

 *To download the processed dataset:*\
 Go to the shared Google Drive folder [here](https://drive.google.com/drive/folders/1cQlzee6pGvgV4Ght5c5QYSn3I--r9Zm9?usp=sharing), and download the file titled `SST_Data.mat`, which you could then save to the same path as `Main`.